-Confirming what was long suspected by the security community, Yahoo today confirmed a massive breach of over 500 million email accounts, including both credentials and security questions.
-This is a major security incident that also has consequences for certain ProtonMail users so we are putting out this important security advisory.
+Confirming what was long suspected by the security community, Yahoo has confirmed a massive breach of over 500 million email accounts, including both credentials and security questions.

-At the time of writing, we have no signs that any ProtonMail accounts were compromised as a result of the Yahoo hack.
-By design, ProtonMail takes a completely different approach to email security when compared to every other major email provider.
-Our starting assumption is that a security breach is inevitable, and we have designed our entire architecture around that premise.
+At ProtonMail, we are addressing this problem by taking a completely different approach to email security compared to every other major email provider.
+We have a different threat model, where our starting assumption is that a security breach is inevitable, and we have designed our entire architecture around that premise.
 This is because in our view, the existing paradigm of cyberdefense, which is “keep the bad guys out,” is a failed approach.

 There are a multitude of methods through which server security can be breached, and an attacker only needs to exploit a single vulnerability once, while a service provider on the other hand must constantly mount a successful defense against all attack vectors.
 In short, cybersecurity is a form of asymmetric warfare which decisively favors the attackers, and as we have seen time and time again, even sophisticated tech companies with competent security teams such as Linkedin and Yahoo have been breached.
 Thus, it is safe to assume that all services will eventually be breached.
 By definition, it simply isn’t possible to have 100% security.